betaflight/betaflight-configurator/README.md

 #### Note for MacOS X users

 Changes to the security model used in the latest versions of MacOS X 10.14 (Mojave) and 10.15 (Catalina) mean that the operating system will show an error message ('"Betaflight Configurator.app" is damaged and can’t be opened.
 You should move it to the Trash.') when trying to install the application.
-To work around this, run the following command in a terminal before installing: `sudo spctl --master-disable`.
-Then install Betaflight configurator, and after verifying that the installation has worked, run `sudo spctl --master-enable`.
+To work around this, run the following command in a terminal before installing: `sudo xattr -rd com.apple.quarantine /Applications/Betaflight\ Configurator.app`.

 ### Via Chrome Web Store (for ChromeOS)